gires667/pokeApp/README.md

-"# pokemon-app#"
+pokemon-app
 ⚙️ Backend (Symfony)
-Installation de Symfony pour gérer l'environnement backend.
+Installation of Symfony to manage the backend environment.

-Création d'une base de données MySQL via Symfony, avec visualisation grâce à MAMP.
+Creation of a MySQL database via Symfony, with visualization using MAMP.

-Création d'une entité Pokemon pour stocker :

-l’ID,

-le nom,

-les types,

-l’image des Pokémon.

-Développement d'une commande personnalisée permettant d'importer les données depuis la PokéAPI dans la base de données locale.

-Exécution des migrations pour insérer les données dans la base.
+Creation of a Pokemon entity to store:

+ID,

+Name,

+Types,

+Image of the Pokémon.

+Development of a custom command to import data from the PokéAPI into the local database.

+Execution of migrations to insert the data into the database.

-Utilisation de API Platform pour exposer l'entité Pokemon en tant que ressource API REST, accessible via HTTP.
+Use of API Platform to expose the Pokemon entity as a RESTful API resource, accessible via HTTP.

+Creation of a custom controller with a GET method to fetch data from the backend and send it to the frontend.

 💻 Frontend (React + Next.js)
-Création de l'environnement frontend avec React et Next.js en JavaScript (via npm).
+Setup of the frontend environment using React and Next.js in JavaScript (via npm).

-Création d’un dossier pokemon_app servant de route principale (avec gestion des vues via pages/index.jsx grâce à Next.js).

-Écriture d’un script JavaScript avec fetch() pour interroger l’API backend et afficher :

-le nom,

-l’image,

-le type,

-l’ID des Pokémon.

-Ajout de styles CSS pour rendre l’interface intuitive, dynamique et visuellement agréable.
+Creation of a pokemon_app folder serving as the main route (with view management using pages/index.jsx thanks to Next.js).

+Writing a JavaScript script using fetch() to query the backend API and display:

+Name,

+Image,

+Type,

+ID of the Pokémon.

+Addition of CSS styles to make the interface intuitive, dynamic, and visually appealing.